3seoksw/3seoksw/README.md

 [Try Visit My CS Blog!](https://3seoksw.github.io)

-My name is WooSeok and today is Sunday, 25 September, 14:32 UTC.
+My name is WooSeok and this post is up to Sunday, 25 September, 14:32 UTC.